chi-initiative/kora-documentation/docs/getting-started/installing_kora_domains.md

 4. And finally, [create a Record](../../records/creating_a_record/) where you upload an example file.

 If the creation of that Record with an uploaded file succeeds, such that the uploaded file is viewable or downloadable when clicked upon, then your permissions are correct.
-If this fails, please go to [Set Write and Execute Privileges On Certain Directories if Needed via cPanel Terminal](#set-write-and-execute-privileges-on-certain-directories-if-needed-via-cpanel-terminal) above.
+If this fails, please go to "[Set 'Write' and 'Execute' Privileges On Certain Directories if Needed via cPanel Terminal](#set-write-and-execute-privileges-on-certain-directories-if-needed-via-cpanel-terminal)" above.
 Follow the instructions there for using cPanel Terminal to adjust your Kora installation's permissions on the correct directories.